 Crowns or onlays are needed when there is insufficient tooth strength remaining to hold a filling.
 Unlike fillings which apply the restorative material directly into your mouth, a crown is fabricated away from your mouth.
 Your crown/onlay is created in a lab from your unique tooth impression which allows a dental laboratory technician to examine all aspects of your bite and jaw movements.
 Your crown/onlay is then sculpted just for you so that your bite and jaw movements function normally once the crown/onlay is placed.
 The change can be both significant functional and esthetic improvement (see below).

-Combination of porcelain crowns, porcelain bridge, porcelain implant crowns - to achieve this life-changing result!
+Combination of porcelain veneers, crowns - to achieve this life-changing result!